Bend of the River: Plot

-In 1866, remorseful former border raider Glyn McLyntock is scouting for a wagon train of settlers to Oregon.
+In 1866, remorseful former border raider Glyn McLyntock is guiding a wagon train of settlers to Oregon.
 While he is checking the trail ahead, he rescues Emerson Cole from being lynched for stealing a horse.
-Cole, who says the horse is "not exactly stolen", thinks he has heard of McLyntock, but does not pursue the subject.
-One of the pioneers in the wagon train is the eligible Laura Baile.
-That night, they are attacked by five Shoshone Indians and Laura is wounded by an arrow.
+Cole, who says the horse is "not exactly stolen", recognizes McLyntock's name, and McLyntock has also heard of Cole.
+One of the pioneers in the wagon train is the eligible Laura Baile, who fancies McLyntock.
+That night, they are attacked by five Shoshone Indians, and Laura is wounded by an arrow.
 McLyntock and Cole go out to deal with the Shoshones and Cole saves McLyntock's life in the process.
-McLyntock welcomes Cole, but Jeremy Baile, the leader of the settlers, does not trust Cole and does not believe that a man can change from bad to good.
+McLyntock welcomes Cole, but Jeremy Baile, the leader of the settlers, does not trust him and does not believe that a man can change from bad to good.
+McLyntock, trying to leave his old life behind, thinks Baile is wrong.

 When they reach Portland, Oregon, Laura remains there to recover.
 Cole also leaves the party saying that he wants to go to California to find gold.
 The rest, including McLyntock, go on to establish a settlement in the wilderness after making arrangements with a man named Tom Hendricks for the supplies they need for the winter to be sent on later ("the first week in September").
 That night, they have a big party and meet a professional gambler named Trey Wilson.

 With winter fast approaching and the supplies at least six weeks late, they begin to worry when the food runs low.
 McLyntock and Jeremy go back to Portland to investigate.
 They find that a gold rush has inflated prices enormously.
 Laura and Cole are working for Hendricks and have no intention of going to the settlement.
 Jeremy is not happy about his daughter being Cole's girl.
 Meanwhile, Hendricks has decided to sell their supplies for a much higher price to a mining camp.
 McLyntock secretly hires some men to load the supplies to take back to the settlement, but Hendricks finds out, instigating a shootout.
 Cole and Trey both side with McLyntock.
 When they are pursued, McLyntock sets up an ambush.
 Hendricks and some of his gang are killed, and the rest are driven off.

 On the way to the settlement, some of the miners show up and offer an exorbitant sum for the supplies.
 The hired men begin thinking about commandeering the wagon train.
 Cole cannot resist the temptation of all that money and double-crosses his friend, but does not kill him.
-That proves to be a fatal mistake.
 McLyntock tracks them down and retakes the supplies with the assistance of Jeremy, Laura, and Trey.
-Cole brings some miners, but they are beaten off in a climactic gunfight at a river.
-McLyntock fights and kills Cole, and the current takes his body away.
-At the end, they reach the settlement with the supplies and it is apparent that Laura and McLyntock are now a couple.
+Cole brings some miners, but they are beaten off in a gunfight at a river.
+McLyntock fights and kills Cole, and the current carries his body away.
+In the end, they reach the settlement with the supplies and it is apparent that Laura and McLyntock are now a couple.